 Herbaceous plants, cacti, prickly pears, crassulas, kalankoés, agaves and aloes arborescens crop up in the rock garden’s crevices, under the pine tree.
 The “Red Garden” alongside the Agora is sowed with red sugarcanes, portulaca grandiflora, Christ thorn, corals, crocosmias.
 Plenty of sage and thyme merge through the grains of the rocky landscape.
 The rose garden combines red geraniums and white lilies.
 La vie en rose!
 Huge cacti and Madagascar kalankoés with velvet leaves hulk over the Mexican garden, next to the swimming pool.

 The olive grove includes around twenty olive trees, sowed by us at the land’s highest spot.
-For the time being, the trees do their best to resist the winds, but the first olives are here.
+For the time being, the trees do their best to resist the winds, but the first olives are here and we produce our own oil.
 Blue prevoskias accompany their silver leaves.
 The grove with the four pines was sowed last summer at the main entrance.
 We need to wait a few years before we see the results.
 They will offer us protection and privacy.

 We added fig trees in order to have enough marmalade for all, olive trees to produce our own oil, orange and lemon trees for their fruit and their astonishing scent during the spring nights.
 In a few years we shall be celebrating with fine white wine, from Loukoum’s vineyard.